Kaitlyn Dever Slays In Black Velvet In New Instagram Photos

 “Sending you love and hugs,” she wrote.

-Kaitlyn Dever’s first major role on screen was playing Eve Baxter on the Fox sitcom Last Man Standing, starring Tim Allen.
-She then became more widely known after starring in the 2019 film Booksmart directed by Olivia Wilde—who will soon be directing her second film, as reported by The Inquisitr.
-Dever is most recently being recognized for her leading role as Marie Adler in the 2019 mini-series Unbelievable, for which she received a Golden Globe.
+Dever was first known onscreen for her role as Eve Baxter on the Fox sitcom Last Man Standing, starring Tim Allen.
+She then became more widely known after starring in the 2019 film Booksmart.
+The movie was directed by Olivia Wilde, who will soon be directing her second film, as reported by The Inquisitr.
+Dever was most recently recognized for her leading role as Marie Adler in the 2019 miniseries Unbelievable, for which she received a Golden Globe.